EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 [//]: (/docs/outputs/lmf_output/#output-density-and-update-of-augmentation-sphere-boundary-conditions)

 A second pass over the irreducible k-points is made with output similar to the first pass.

-In the second pass the output density is made and symmetrized.
+After completion the output density is made and symmetrized.
 This table tells you how many electrons are inside each augmentation sphere:

 ~~~